-- Year-End Incentive Award totaling \$17.0 million granted in February 2021 in recognition of the Company's performance and the CEO's contribution to that performance in 2020 and consisted of: - Performance Share Units.
-Performance share unit awards with an aggregate value of \$12.0 million, for which the CEO may receive from 0% to 150% of a total target number of 106,516 shares of the Company's common stock based on the Company's TSR and financial performance over a three-year period from January 1, 2021 through December 31, 2023. - Restricted Stock Units.
-17,753 cash-settled RSUs ("Year-End Incentive RSUs") valued at \$2.0 million, which vest in full on February 15, 2024 and settle in cash based on the Company's average stock price over the fifteen trading days preceding the vesting date, and are subject to performance-based vesting provisions. - Deferred Cash Bonus.
-A deferred cash bonus of \$3.0 million, which is mandatorily deferred for three years into the Company's Voluntary Non-Qualified Deferred Compensation Plan ("VNQDCP") and will pay out in the first calendar quarter of 2024.
+- Year-End Incentive Award totaling approximately \$23.63 million granted in January 2023 in recognition of the Company's performance and the CEO's contribution to that performance in 2022 and consisting of: - Performance Share Units.
+Performance share unit awards with an aggregate value of approximately \$16.53 million, for which the CEO may receive from 0% to 150% of a total target number of 142,372 shares of the Company's common stock based on the Company's TSR (with respect to 35.539 shares, or approximately \$4.13 million of the awards) and financial performance (with respect to 106,833 shares, or \$12.40 million of the awards) over a three-year period from January 1, 2023 through December 31, 2025. - RSUs.
+24,555 cash-settled RSUs ("Year-End Incentive RSUs") valued at \$2.85 million, which vest in full on February 15, 2026, settle in cash based on the Company's average stock price over the 15 trading days preceding the vesting date, and are subject to performance-based vesting provisions. - Deferred Cash Bonus.
+A deferred cash bonus of \$4.25 million, which is mandatorily deferred for three years into the Company's Voluntary Non-Qualified Deferred Compensation Plan ("VNQDCP") and will pay out in the first calendar quarter of 2026.

-The chart below shows Mr. Fairbank's actual total compensation for performance year 2020:
+The chart below shows Mr. Fairbank's actual total compensation for performance year 2022:

 The table below shows Mr. Fairbank's compensation awards as they are attributable to the performance years indicated.
 The table shows how the Committee views compensation actions and to which year the compensation awards relate.
-This table differs substantially from the Summary Compensation Table required for this proxy statement beginning on page 92 and is therefore not a substitute for the information required in that table.
-See "Chief Executive Officer Compensation" beginning on page 65 for a description of the compensation paid to our CEO and "2020 CEO Compensation Program" beginning on page 65 for additional information regarding Mr. Fairbank's 2020 performance year compensation.
+This table differs substantially from the Summary Compensation Table and Pay Versus Performance table required for this proxy statement beginning on page 120 and page 136, respectively, and is therefore not a substitute for the information required in those tables.
+See "Chief Executive Officer Compensation" beginning on page 91 for a description of the compensation paid to our CEO and "2022 CEO Compensation Program and Components" beginning on page 91 for additional information regarding Mr. Fairbank's 2022 performance year compensation.